fx37/Asymmetrik-Mobile-Keyboard/README.txt

 However, in the context of obtaining autocompletion of a mobile device, we would want to provide only the most X confident canidates.
 A PriorityQueue would be able to provide these number of canidates effciently.

 I implemented a tree like structure to contain the text history in order to focus on speed.
-As a result, searching for the partial word would take O(N) time where n is the length of the partial word.
+As a result, searching for the partial word would take O(n) time where n is the length of the partial word.
 Returning all of the canidates for a partial word composes of simiply searching all the children with values of the partial word.

 The program can be run through the jar file.